Skip to main content

-The Fresh Start Effect: Why Mondays and New Year's Day Actually Work
+Fresh Start Effect: Why Mondays and New Year's Really Work

-The Fresh Start Effect: Why Mondays and New Year's Day Actually Work
+Fresh Start Effect: Why Mondays and New Year's Really Work

 Every year, millions of people make the same resolution on January 1st.
 Every Monday morning, gyms fill up with people who "finally mean it this time."
 If fresh starts are such a cliche, why do they keep happening?